Tank Gunner's Book Shelf

 Buy your Digest Book -- $25.00

 PROMPTS TOO another collection of stories -- continues with a mix of fiction from creative writing prompts and war stories based on personalities, events, and locations.
 A retired, decorated combat cavalry trooper, Tank Gunner is a top-notch storyteller.
 We recognize real people in his down-to-earth style.
 Tank's mastery of descriptive dialogue is the hallmark of his creative brilliance.
 Graphic scenes bring tears of sadness and joy at the predicaments of Tank's characters.
-You'll love Tank's heroes, volunteer with Early Benson's squad, root for Pepper and Lola who find lust, warn Raintree of Fanachetti's steal of a deal, realize the toil of a talent making a TV ad, laugh at Buddy and Roscoe's impasse, adore Willy and Joe, pay Patsy's price for a ride, share the faith of a father, trust Web, champion a technical foul, remember a pass in Las Vegas, mourn Twig, and wait with Steven for a signal from Lisabeth
+You'll love Tank's heroes, volunteer with Early Benson's squad, root for Pepper and Lola who find lust, warn Raintree of Fanachetti's steal of a deal, realize the toil of a talent making a TV ad, laugh at Buddy and Roscoe's impasse, adore Willy and Joe, pay Patsy's price for a ride, share the faith of a father, trust Web, champion a technical foul, remember a pass in Las Vegas, mourn Twig, and wait with Steven for a signal from Lisabeth.

 Book Review